-Through the partnership with Essex, Croud will work with world-class academics Professor Hongsheng Dai, Dr Jackie Wong Siaw Tze, Dr Vasileios Giagos and Dr Yanchun Bao from the University’s Department of Mathematical Sciences, who will provide leading-edge knowledge of Bayesian statistics and Bayesian network theory to the project.
+Through the partnership with Essex, Croud will work with world-class academics Professor Hongsheng Dai, Dr Jackie Wong Siaw Tze, Dr Vasileios Giagos and Dr Yanchun Bao from the University’s School of Mathematics, Statistics and Actuarial Science, who will provide leading-edge knowledge of Bayesian statistics and Bayesian network theory to the project.

 Accessing this academic expertise will embed advanced mathematics within the agency’s approach to measurement and incrementality solutions.
 It will also further enhance their media mix modelling tool for analysing marketing reach and return on investment for a given spend strategy.

-Professor Hongsheng Dai, Head of the Department of Mathematical Sciences at Essex, comments: “It has been my goal to see our ever-growing department and academics working dynamically with industry to deliver positive impact.
+Professor Hongsheng Dai, Head of the School of Mathematics, Statistics and Actuarial Science at Essex, comments: “It has been my goal to see our ever-growing department and academics working dynamically with industry to deliver positive impact.
 This collaborative project with Croud is a fantastic opportunity to demonstrate the significance of knowledge transfer in enhancing existing analytical tools, through our strengths and expertise in Bayesian statistics.

 “The partnership will bring us one step closer to realising our vision, and we are very excited to contribute to making a positive difference in the digital marketing space.”